gabrieledamone/Sensing-IoT/README.md

 The **data_collection/** directory contains all scripts and data backups used during part 1 of the coursework.

-**Paddle Blade Design**

-- Blade Cross Section
-- Blade Surface Area

 ## Dependencies

-This subsystem runs using Matlab R2019b and Microsoft Excel.
+This subsystem runs using Matlab R2019b, Arduino IDE and Adafruit IO.

-The packages used by this subsystem are listed in the section below.

-## Getting Started
+## Files Description

 To run this code, first ensure you have installed on Matlab the following Toolboxes: